Developing a Charging Strategy | A Step-by-Step Guide for PCO Drivers

 One important thing to note: the best charging stations for you might not be the ones nearest your home.
 That’s why we’ve included the next point too.

 Step 2: Decide When You Want to Charge

 It is important to know if you would like to charge at the end of your shift or somewhere along your route.

 Different PCO Drivers have different preferences when it comes to this, but it’s important to establish your ideal charging time to find out which charging stations you will want to use.

 The majority of Private Hire Drivers will probably prefer using their charging station at the end of the day, but there can be advantages to both strategies.

 Step 3: Choose Your Charging Company

 Now that you know which charging stations you will likely be using, it is time to pick which charging company you would like to use.

-In London it’s likely that you will pick between two big companies, Polar and Source London.
+In London it’s likely that you will pick between Shell, Polar and Source London.

 Some Important Points About Your Fuel Access Card